knolist/pennydrop/README.md

 using by adding the following line to your `~/.bashrc`: `alias babelc_kno='npx babel --presets react-app/prod chrome-extension-no-firebase/js/react-components --out-dir chrome-extension-no-firebase/js/lib/'`, then run the compiler by calling `babelc_kno` from your command line)

+## Running the server
+If running locally, you must run the server that extracts website data.
+1) Open a terminal and run `cd server`
+2) Run `python server.py`

 ## Road Map
 5 Sprints of 2 weeks each